ionic-team/stencil/readme.md

 ## Why "Stencil?"

 A Stencil is a tool artists use for drawing perfect shapes easily.
-We want Stencil to be a similar tool for web developers: a tool not seen in the finished product.
+We want Stencil to be a similar tool for web developers: a tool that helps web developers build powerful Web Components and apps that use them, but without creating non-standard runtime requirements.

 Stencil is a tool developers use to create Web Components with some powerful features baked in, but it gets out of the way at runtime.